Home > Blog > Learn to Meditate > Correct Meditation Postures - A Comprehensive Guide

 A quick tip: You can use a cushion or a blanket to support you at any point you feel disdainful or uncomfortable doing these poses.

-This was all about the meditation positions.
+This was all about the meditation postures.
 People looking for meditation for beginners can try these sitting meditation poses.
 You can also meditate while standing.
 You can either rest your feet on the ground and join your hands near your chest or keep one foot on the ground and the other on the thigh of the opposite leg, making a triangle-like shape and joining your hand above your head.
-These meditation positions will stretch your body and relax any tension from your muscles.
+These meditation postures will stretch your body and relax any tension from your muscles.

 Standing On One Leg Meditation Posture

-• Choosing the right time - Choosing the right time is not about doing meditation in the morning or evening.
+• Choosing the right time -Choosing the right time is not about doing meditation in the morning or evening.
 It is more about consistency.
 Choose a time or a situation and be consistent.
 It will help you deepen your practice every day.

 • Choosing the right environment - Choosing a place free of distractions is also very necessary while meditating.
 The place should be silent enough for you to be aware of your breathing.

-Finding the right meditation positions or a particular pose is very subjective, though you can start by slowly developing the habit by sitting on a chair while meditating and working your way up.
+Finding the right meditation posture or a particular pose is very subjective, though you can start by slowly developing the habit by sitting on a chair while meditating and working your way up.
 Most of the meditations require sitting still while only a few might allow you to change positions if there is any numbness or pain.
 If you’re looking for the best posture to meditate, always remember to straighten up your back and in alignment of your spine.
-Start by trying different meditation positions.
+Start by trying different meditation postures.
 It might seem difficult initially and maybe painful but you will get there.

 Unlock your inner peace and harness the power of mindfulness with Idanim!
 With our comprehensive guide on correct meditation postures , we'll help you elevate your meditation practice to new heights.
 Whether you're a beginner or an experienced meditator, our app offers the tools and resources you need to achieve a deeper level of relaxation and awareness.
+Download Idanim today and take the first step towards a more mindful, fulfilling life.

 You can download the app from Google Play and App Store to experience the benefits of meditation.